 Individual performance appraisal is based on specific goals, linked to the UniCredit 5 Fundamentals of Competency Model: "Customers First", "People Development", "Cooperation and Synergies", "Risk Management" and "Execution and Discipline".
-Individual performance appraisal was based on 4-6 goals, of which at least half sustainability, and was assessed within the Executive Development Plan processes.
-Additional targets may have been defined on top of the 4-6 goals, to be taken into consideration within the overall performance assessment.
+Individual performance appraisal was based on 4-6 goals, of which at least half of the goals are related to sustainability, and was assessed within the Executive Development Plan processes.
+Additional up to 2 targets may have been defined on top of the 4-6 goals, to be taken into consideration within the overall performance assessment.